pooltogether/v4-docs/docs/reference/prize-api.md

 sidebar_position: 4
 ---

+# Prize API
-The Prize API is an easy way to access the information related to Prizes claimable in PoolTogether v4.

-For a detailed description of the Prize API as a concept see [here](../concepts/prize-api).
+The Prize API is an easy way to access the PoolTogether v4 prize data.
+For a detailed description of how the prizes are calculated see [here](../concepts/computing-prizes).

+This data contains:

+1. Which addresses won prizes for each draw across networks
+1. How much each address won for each draw
+1. Which lucky pick won for each users prize

-The data can be accessed via the hosted API and/or locally.
+This data can be accessed via:

+- the hosted API
+- locally

+The provenance and [lifecycle](#prize-data-lifecycle-overview) of the data is also detailed.

 # Usage